uber/petastorm/README.rst

 - Partitioning for multi-GPU training
 - Local caching

-Reading a dataset is simple using the ``petastorm.reader.Reader`` class:
+Reading a dataset is simple using the ``petastorm.reader.Reader`` class which can be created using the ``petastorm.make_reader`` factory method:

 .. code-block:: python

+   from petastorm import make_reader

-    with Reader('hdfs://myhadoop/some_dataset') as reader:
+    with make_reader('hdfs://myhadoop/some_dataset') as reader:
        for row in reader:
            print(row)